Current Parliament (Majority Government, as of March 19, 2019):

-Jagmeet SignhThe recently elected leader of the New Democratic Party, Jagmeet Singh is the first person of color to be elected leader of one of the major federal parties, though he doesn't currently hold a seat in Parliament.
+Jagmeet SignhThe recently elected leader of the New Democratic Party, Jagmeet Singh is the first person of color to be elected leader of one of the major federal parties and, currently, the representative for Burnaby South.
 He has called for carding to be banned and is frequently called stylish, which...yeah, I can't argue with that, the man knows his suits.
 Can't argue with banning carding either.

 Elizabeth MayThe leader of the Green Party since 2006 and ,currently, its sole Member of Parliament, Elizabeth May has represented the riding of Saanic - Gulf Islands since 2011.

-42nd Parliament of Canada's Cabinet (As of July 18th, 2018):Justin Trudeau: Prime Minister of Canada.
+42nd Parliament of Canada's Cabinet (As of March 18th, 2019):Justin Trudeau: Prime Minister of Canada.
 Represents the riding of Papineau.

 Ralph Goodale: Minister of Public Safety and Emergency Preparedness.
 Represents the riding of Regina - Wascana.

-Lawrence MacAulay: Minister of Agriculture and Agri-Food.
+Lawrence MacAulay: Minister of Agriculture and Agri-Food, Minister of Veterans Affairs and Associate Minister of National Defence.
 Represents the riding of Cardigan.